twray/One-Minute-Experience-Docs/README.md

 - A *Project Key*: this project key was set up for you when you installed the Directus CMS, and is based on the *project name* that you have entered when you were setting up Directus.
 If you have given the project name of 'One Minute' (which is the recommended project name as indicated in this guide), then your *project key* would be `one-minute`.

-We can get our API endpoint by combining our *Directus URL* with the *Project Key*, which in this case, would look like the following:
+We can get our *API Endpoint* by combining our *Directus URL* with the *Project Key*, which in this case, would look like the following:

 ```
 http://[your-server-here]/1me/one-minute
 ```

-We can confirm the API Endpoint by copying it into our Web Browser.
+We can confirm the API Endpoint by adding a trailing slash `/` and copying it into our Web Browser (so that our example would appear as `http://[your-server-here]/1me/one-minute/`).
 If this API Endpoint is valid, our Web Browser will return information about the Directus project, which will look something like this:

 ```